Helio-Wang/capybara/suboptimal.rst

 the output may be different in spite of using exactly the same input.

-If the cyclicity filter is applied, the output will contain a certain number of acyclic solutions: it's the number of acyclic solutions among the 60 second-optimal solutions, which can vary each time the program restarts.
+If the cyclicity filter is applied, the output will contain a certain number of acyclic solutions: it's the number of acyclic solutions among the 60 second-optimal solutions.
+This number varies each time the program restarts, and it might be zero.